BastilleBSD/bastille/docs/chapters/networking.rst

 2001:19f0:6c01:114c:: / 64

+The `vultr ipv6 subnet calculator <https://www.vultr.com/resources/subnet-calculator-ipv6/?prefix_length=64&display=long&ipv6_address=2001%3Adb8%3Aacad%3Ae%3A%3A%2F64>` is helpful in making sense of that ipv6 address.

 We could have also written that IPV6 address as 2001:19f0:6c01:114c:0:0

 Where the /64 basicaly means that the first 5 4 digit hexadecimals values define the network, and the last set,  we can assign as we want to the Bastille Container.
 In the actual bastille create command given above, it was defined to be 100.
 But we also have to tell vultr that we are now using this address.
 This is done on freebsd with the following command